-The museum’s Collection at TMC features historic watercraft, engines, water-sports gear, ephemera, and archival materials that each speaks to an important piece of Lake Tahoe’s culture and development.
+The museum’s Collection at Tahoe Maritime Museum & Gardens features historic watercraft, engines, water-sports gear, ephemera, and archival materials that each speaks to an important piece of Lake Tahoe’s culture and development.
 Through exploring our interpretive displays and rich artifacts, guests and researchers alike will gain a better understanding of Tahoe’s past and present.
-To read more about a few selected pieces from our Watercraft and Engine Collections, click on the link below.
+To read more about a few selected pieces from our Watercraft and Engine Collections, click on this link.
+Collection Highlights

 - Shanghai: 1890s steam launch salvaged from the bottom of the Lake